Trust or Check? Understanding the (Evolutionary) Dynamics of User Trust in AI Systems: Infinite population analysis

 \end{lemma} Having determined the existence and location of the equilibria, we need to address the question of their stability.
 This can be done by calculating the Jacobian of the system (\ref{eq: replicator dynamics Model I}) at the equilibrium sets and points~\cite{hofbauer1998evolutionary}.
 We subsequently calculate the eigenvalues of the matrix, which allows us to determine (linear) stability of equilibria.
 Some of the explicit formulae for the eigenvalues can be found in Table \ref{tab:eigenvalues}.
-Note that some of them are zero -- and for sets of equilibria such as $p_T$ and $p_D$ that is to be expected.
+Note that some of them are zero -- and for sets of equilibria such as $p_1$ and $p_2$ that is to be expected.

-\begin{lemma} For any values of parameters, the following properties hold true: \begin{enumerate} \item the set $p_T$ consists of degenerate equilibria that cannot be stable, since the last eigenvalue is $\frac{b_{\textrm{u}}\mu(r-1)}{r}>0$. \item the set $p_D$ consists of degenerate equilibria that cannot be stable, since the second eigenvalue is equal to $\epsilon>0$. \item the point $p_4$ is stable if and only if $\mu<0$.
+\begin{lemma} For any values of parameters, the following properties hold true: \begin{enumerate} \item the set $p_1$ consists of degenerate equilibria that cannot be stable, since the last eigenvalue is~ $\frac{b_{\textrm{u}}\mu(r-1)}{r}>0$. \item the set $p_2$ consists of degenerate equilibria that cannot be stable, since the second eigenvalue is equal to $\epsilon>0$. \item the point $p_4$ is stable if and only if $\mu<0$.
 This equilibrium corresponds to a situation where creator plays unsafe and user does not adopt. \item the point $p_5$ is stable if and only if $\mu>0$ and $v-c<0$.
-This equilibrium corresponds to a situation where the user adopts even when the creator plays unsafe. \item the point $p_9$ is stable if and only if $c-v<0$.
-This equilibrium corresponds to a situation where the user always adopts when the creator plays safe. \end{enumerate} \end{lemma}
+This equilibrium corresponds to a situation where the user adopts even when the creator plays unsafe. \item the point $p_6$ is never stable: its third eigenvalue is greater than 0. \item the point $p_7$ is never stable: the last eigenvalue is always positive. \item the point $p_8$ is never stable: its first and second eigenvalues are always positive. \item the point $p_9$ is stable if and only if $c-v<0$.
+This equilibrium corresponds to a situation where the user always adopts when the creator plays safe. \item the point $p_{10}$ is never stable: its second eigenvalue is always greater than 0. \item the point $p_{11}$ is never stable: its second eigenvalue $\lambda_2$ is always greater than 0. \item the point $p_{12}$ is stable if $\mu\ge 0$ and $c<v$ or if $b_{\mathrm{u}} (1-r)+r \epsilon \geq 0$ or $\frac{r\epsilon}{b_{\mathrm{u}}(1-r) + r\epsilon}<\mu$ and $c>v$.
+Increasing $\theta_1$ and $\theta_2$ can turn this point from unstable to stable. \end{enumerate} \end{lemma}

+The proof of this statement is presented in Appendix \ref{sec:appendix replicator infinite}.
+We will note here that among the points in Table \ref{tab:4} the only point that changes its stability based on $\theta_1$ and $\theta_2$ is $p_{12}$.